inno-devops-labs/F25-DevSecOps-Intro/labs/submission5.md

 ## Tool Strengths

-1) ZAP.
+1) **ZAP**.
 Shows good results at automated end-to-end testing.
 Scans a broad variaty of OWASP vulnerabilities, provies deteiled description

-2) Nuclei.
+2) **Nuclei**.
 Fast template-driven tool to scan common vulnerabilities like exposed exposed .env files.
 High speed makes it good for CI/CD pipelines or for cases where the scanning of multiple targets is needed

-3) Nikto.
+3) **Nikto**.
 Runs comprehensive tests against targets to identify exposed content, version-specific flaws, and risky HTTP options.
 Good for constant scanning on the server side

-4) SQLmap.
+4) **SQLmap**.
 Looks for SQL injection points, traverses endpoints.
 Good for DB hardening and security

 ## DAST Findings

-1) ZAP: backup file exposure.
+1) **ZAP**: backup file exposure.
 The file `http://localhost:3000/ftp/quarantine` is available by the URL.
 The vulnerability allows attacker to access backups of the app from several enpoints

-2) Nuclei: path traversal.
+2) **Nuclei**: path traversal.
 Via unsafely passing user input to `res.sendFile` allows arbitrary file reads outside the intended directories

-3) Nikto: directory exposure. `/ftp/` appears directly accessible and was highlighted both from robots.txt and direct probing
+3) **Nikto**: directory exposure. `/ftp/` appears directly accessible and was highlighted both from robots.txt and direct probing

-4) SQLmap: sql injection risk.
+4) **SQLmap**: sql injection risk.
 The scan indicates SQL injection risk on the search endpoint GET `http://localhost:3000/rest/products/search`, parameter q

 ## SAST vs DAST Findings